manuel-fischer/IXO/doc/main.md

 To read an object from the context, the function `IXO_DesReadObj` is called.
 The first parameter is the pointer to the deserialization context.
 The second is a pointer to the object that gets filled with data.
-The last is the class that provides type information of the object.
+The last parameter is the class that provides type information of the object.

+The object itself should be filled with the default values.

 ### Structs vs Tuples